CaptchaSamurai/Math-Unicode-keyboard-overlay-Linux-XKB/README.md

 setxkbmap -layout <name of a keyboard layout, like "mth" or "us">
 ```

-To move quickly between layouts you can assign keyboard shortcut to "setxkbmap -layout xyz" commands.
+To move quickly between layouts you can assign keyboard shortcut to "setxkbmap -layout mth" command.
 Simply go to: Settings → Keyboard Shortcus.

-You can also manually change your keyboard layout in the System Settings.
+You can also change your keyboard layout in the System Settings.

 ## Tweaking layout
-Tweak by editing the mth file manually.
-It's pretty straightforward.
+Edit the mth file in text editor (don't forget to make a backup copy):

 ```
 sudo gedit /usr/share/X11/xkb/symbols/mth
 ```

-To preview the whole keyboard:
+To preview layout:
 ```
 gkbd-keyboard-display -l mth
 ```

 ## Disclaimer
-I have almost no idea how it is working.
+I have almost no idea how it works.
 Feedback is welcomed.

 ## Thanks 🙌
 Thanks to [Clive](https://blog.math.coffee/post/20180921/keyboard-layout/).
 I have based my mth file on his mdc (Math Dot Coffee).